aliothe/node-native-simple/README.md

 g++-4.6.3 works.

-You also need to have python and make installed.
+You also need to have python and make installed as well as jasmine-node installed globally.

 ``` bash
 $ npm install